-From its serene natural peach to the great vehemence of its people, from extreme mountain adventures to relaxing nature walks, the Himalayan nation Nepal is a dreamland of every adventure geek.
+From its serene natural peach to the great vehemence of its people, from extreme mountain adventures to relaxing nature walks, the Himalayan nation Nepal is a dreamland for every adventure geek.
 This country offers an abundance of treasure troves that ignite a feeling of charm and charisma in every soul.
-Despite its most iconic beauty, a traveller always needs to be mindful of some health-related issues and hygiene while planning a trip.
+Despite its most iconic beauty, a traveler always needs to be mindful of some health-related issues and hygiene while planning a trip.

-Enlisted below are some of the valuable tips to stay healthy while you are trekking in Nepal
+Enlisted below are some of the valuable tips to stay healthy while you are trekking in Nepal.

 1. Get Immunized Before Going for Trekking in Nepal

-Whenever you are travelling to another country, your body experiences a change due to environmental as well as several other related factors.
+Whenever you are traveling to another country, your body experiences a change due to environmental as well as several other related factors.
 Due to being in a different atmosphere than the country you belong to, facing such situations is an obvious cause.
 Due to the hostile environments, our body usually takes time to get acclimatized to the new environments.
 There are high chances of getting allergies or many other health-related issues.

 Also, drink as much water as you can while trekking in Nepal.
 It keeps you hydrated and energetic during the entire tour.